jpmontielr/Lilyth/README.md

 You'll get a sheet music pdf with random notes, in the build folder.
 I use this to practice sight reading.

-There's an example output of this process in the build directory, including the executable, which could be trigger a false positive from the antivirus.
+There's an example output of this process in the build directory, including the executable, which could trigger a false positive from your antivirus.
 You could of course download just the code folder.